timayabi2020/IceAndFire/README.md

  - Using powershell or linux terminal, navigate to the project folder
  - Run "npm install"  to install the node modules
  - Run "npm run start"
+ - You can also access the deployed app on this link (https://ice-fire.herokuapp.com/)